Kansas abortion vote: Why recount with such a large margin?

-TOPEKA, Kan. -- Kansas on Tuesday began a partial hand recount of this month’s decisive statewide vote in favor of abortion rights, a move forced by two Republican activists even though the margin was so large that the recount won’t change the outcome.
+TOPEKA, Kan. -- Kansas' decisive statewide vote in favor of abortion rights has been affirmed through a partial hand recount, a move forced by two Republican activists.

-Nine of the state’s 105 counties are doing the recount at the request of Melissa Leavitt, of Colby, in far northwestern Kansas, who has pushed for tighter election laws.
-A longtime anti-abortion activist, Mark Gietzen, of Wichita, is covering most of the costs.
+Nine of the state’s 105 counties conducted the recount at the request of Melissa Leavitt, of Colby, in far northwestern Kansas, who has pushed for tighter election laws.
+A longtime anti-abortion activist, Mark Gietzen, of Wichita, covered most of the costs.
+He is vowing to sue for a full statewide recount.

 A larger than expected turnout of voters on Aug.
-2 rejected a ballot measure that would have removed protections for abortion rights from the Kansas Constitution and given to the Legislature the right to further restrict abortion or ban it.
+2 rejected a ballot measure that would have removed protections for abortion rights from the Kansas Constitution and given to the Legislature the right to further restrict or ban abortion.
 It failed by 18 percentage points, or 165,000 votes statewide.

+After the recount, the side that supported the measure gained six votes and those opposed to it lost 87 votes.

 WHY DO A RECOUNT IF IT WON'T CHANGE THE OUTCOME?